Henry Joseph Clarke

 Henry Joseph Clarke (July 7, 1833 – September 13, 1889), who sometimes used the middle names Hynes and O'Connell, was a lawyer and politician in Manitoba, Canada.

-Born in Donegal (now in the Republic of Ireland) on July 7, 1833, Clarke moved with his family to Canada at age three.
+Born in Donegal (now in Ireland) on July 7, 1833, Clarke moved with his family to Canada at age three.
 He practiced law in Montreal, Lower Canada, before moving to California during the "gold rush" of 1858, and also lived in El Salvador for a period in the early 1860s.
 He returned to Montreal after this time, and developed a strong reputation as a criminal lawyer.

 Clarke ran for Province of Canada's parliament as a Liberal-Conservative in the 1863 election, losing to Liberal finance minister Luther Hamilton Holton in the riding of Chateauguay.
 In 1867, he wrote a short biography of fellow Irish Catholic politician Thomas D'Arcy McGee.

 On the advice of George-Étienne Cartier and Bishop Alexandre-Antonin Taché, Clarke moved to Manitoba in 1870 to assist in the establishment of a provincial government.
 He was elected by acclamation for the constituency of St. Charles in Manitoba's first general election, held on December 27, 1870.
 He was then appointed as the province's first Attorney General on January 3, 1871.
 In this capacity, he took a leading role in establishing the province's legal system.

 Clarke had a poor personal relationship with Lt.
 Governor Adams George Archibald (1870–1872), who considered him intemperate and unduly ambitious.
 There were serious policy disagreements between Clarke and the Lieutenant Governors, most notably over the makeup of Manitoba's supreme court: Clarke wanted three justices to serve on the court, while Archibald preferred only a single justice.
 This division became a serious dispute in the province, largely due to Clarke's refusal to accept a compromise.
 Federal prime minister John A. Macdonald eventually intervened, and established a court with a single justice.

 Clarke also wanted departmental control over the number of lawyers in Manitoba.
 In 1871, he navigated a bill through the assembly which would have restricted the number of out-of-province lawyers to ten, and given the Attorney General's office final authority over who could practice.
 This measure was opposed by Archibald, and was overridden by the federal government.